 One note about accounting adjustments.
 An accounting adjustment is an administrative overpayment created for an employee as the first part of a salary adjustment process (reversal).
 For example, an accounting adjustment is made as part of the processing of an acting assignment that was submitted to Phoenix late.
 This accounting adjustment is intended to be processed with a large payment in the next pay period, and the situation is completely resolved.
 This is not considered a true overpayment.

 You should review your pay stubs every time you receive a payment to ensure that you are receiving what you are entitled to.
-If you suspect being overpaid or underpaid, contact the Pay Centre or your compensation advisor.
+If you suspect being overpaid or underpaid, contact the Client Contact Centre or your compensation advisor.

-For more information on how to contact the Pay Centre, see the following:
+For more information on how to contact the Client Contact Centre, see the following: